ligurio/litclock/README.md

 # literature clock

-Clock using time quotes from a literature.
+is a clock using time quotes from the literature.

 ## Supported languages